 However, on February 11, 2019 DOE issued a notice of proposed rulemaking to repeal the previously finalized definitions.
-By comment letter dated May 3, 2019 the OAG joined a multistate coalition in opposing the proposed repeal.
-Those comments argued that DOE's proposal would violate EPCA's anti-backsliding provision, the Administrative Procedure

-Act, the National Environmental Policy Act, and cause an otherwise avoidable increase in pollution.
+By comment letter dated May 3, 2019, the OAG joined a multistate coalition in opposing the proposed repeal.
+Those comments argued that DOE's proposal would violate EPCA's anti-backsliding provision, the Administrative Procedure Act, the National Environmental Policy Act, and cause an otherwise avoidable increase in pollution.

 On September 5, 2019, DOE published a final rule revoking the definitional rules that had previously expanded the scope of EPCA's general service lamp provisions.
-On November 3, 2019, the OAG joined 14 other state Attorneys General, the District of Columbia, and the City of New York in petitioning for review of the repeal rule in the U.S. Court of Appeals for the Second Circuit.
+On November 3, 2019, the OAG joined 14 other state Attorneys General, the District of Columbia, and the

+City of New York in petitioning for review of the repeal rule in the U.S. Court of Appeals for the Second Circuit.
 See New York v.
 DOE, Case No. 19-3652 (2d Cir.
 Filed Nov.
 3, 2019).
 DOE published proposed rules that would revoke the Trump era definitions and reinstate the broader 2016 definitions of General Service Lamps in October 2021.
+DOE finalized a rule returning to the 2016 definition of General Service Lamps in May 2022 and the OAG subsequently moved to voluntarily dismiss its lawsuit in the Second Circuit.